-Alzheimer's disease (AD) is a fatal neurodegenerative brain disease characterized by the progressive accumulation of beta-amyloid protein plaques and neurofibrillary tangles; these are hypothesized to damage neurons and lead to the loss of cognition and physical functioning.1 AD affects almost six million people in the United States (US), with more women than men affected and Black Americans at higher risk of developing the disease.2 Symptoms of AD include impairment of memory, language, executive function, and visuospatial function that affect one's ability to function.
+Alzheimer's disease (AD) is a fatal neurodegenerative brain disease characterized by the progressive accumulation of beta-amyloid protein plaques and neurofibrillary tangles; these are hypothesized to damage neurons and lead to the loss of cognition and physical functioning.1 AD affects almost six million people in the United States (US), with more women than men affected and Black Americans at a higher risk of developing the disease.2 Symptoms of AD include impairment of memory, language, executive function, and visuospatial function that affects one's ability to function.
 Other symptoms include changes in mood or personality and sleep disturbances.
 Eventually, patients may require around-the-clock in-home or institutional care.
-The average life expectancy of patients with AD is four to eight years.2 As the disease progresses, caregiving burden-most often done by unpaid family members and friends-increases significantly.
+The average life expectancy of patients with AD is four to eight years.2 As the disease progresses, caregiver impact-most often done by unpaid family members and friends-increases significantly.
 Caregivers can suffer significant negative physical, financial, and emotional outcomes from the strain of caregiving.^{3,4}

 Current treatment of AD is focused on supportive care, which may include treatment of dementia symptoms with medications that do not alter the course of the disease.^{5,6} Because of the devastating burden of AD, there is a great need for disease-modifying treatments that slow or stop progression of the disease.
-Aducanumab (Biogen), a human monoclonal antibody that promotes clearance of beta-amyloid plaques from the brain, is a potentially disease-modifying treatment being evaluated by the US Food and Drug Administration (FDA) for patients with early AD.
+Aducanumab ("aducanumab-avwa"; AduhelmTM, Biogen), a human monoclonal antibody that promotes clearance of beta-amyloid plaques from the brain, is a potentially disease-modifying treatment that was granted accelerated approval by the US Food and Drug Administration (FDA) on June 7, 2021 for patients with AD.
 It is given as an intravenous (IV) infusion every four weeks.

 Aducanumab was evaluated in two identical, mostly contemporaneous Phase III randomized clinical trials (RCTs), ENGAGE and EMERGE.
-The trials randomized patients with early AD (i.e., mild cognitive impairment [MCI] or mild dementia due to AD) to low- or high-dose aducanumab or placebo (exact dosing depended on presence or absence of a genetic marker of AD risk, apolipoprotein ε 4 [APOE ε 4]).
+The trials randomized patients with early AD (i.e., mild cognitive impairment [MCI] or mild dementia due to AD) to low- or high-dose aducanumab or placebo (exact dosing depended on the presence or absence of a genetic marker of AD risk, apolipoprotein ε 4 [APOE ε 4]).
 In both trials and at all doses, aducanumab effectively removed beta-amyloid.
-The primary clinical outcome was change in mean score on the Clinical Dementia Rating Scale - Sum of Boxes (CDR-SB) for which a minimal clinically important difference has not been clearly defined.
-Midway through the trials, the trial protocol was amended such that the high-dose group was titrated to 10 mg/kg, regardless of APOE ε 4 status (post-Protocol 4 [PV4]).
+The primary clinical outcome was change in mean score on the Clinical Dementia Rating Scale - Sum of Boxes (CDR-SB).
+Midway through the trials, the trial protocol was amended such that the high-dose group was titrated to 10 mg/kg, regardless of APOE ε 4 status (post-Protocol Version 4 [PV4]).
 In March 2019, ENGAGE and EMERGE were terminated following a prespecified interim analysis for futility.
-Subsequent analyses revealed a possible positive treatment effect from EMERGE (Table ES1).
+Subsequent analyses revealed a possible positive treatment effect from EMERGE (Table ES1), though a minimal clinically important difference in CDR-SB has not been clearly defined.
 However, results from ENGAGE failed to detect any improvement in CDR-SB in the high-dose group compared with placebo.
-Analysis of secondary endpoints were consistent with the primary endpoint result in each trial (positive in EMERGE, negative in ENGAGE).
+Analyses of secondary endpoints were consistent with the primary endpoint result in each trial (positive in EMERGE, negative in ENGAGE).

-The manufacturer explored possible explanations for the discordant results between the two trials; they concluded that the timing of PV4 allowed more patients in EMERGE than ENGAGE to receive the full dosing regimen (28.8% vs. 22.3%) and that randomization had failed to balance "rapid progressors" in ENGAGE.
+The manufacturer explored possible explanations for the discordant results between the two trials; they concluded that the timing of PV4 allowed more patients in EMERGE than ENGAGE to receive the full high-dose regimen (28.8% vs. 22.3%) and that randomization had failed to balance "rapid progressors" in ENGAGE.